sdras/building-web-apps-with-vue/README.md

 - foodappresources- resources and materials for Food application
 - foodappproblem1- state that the application is in for the workshop problem
 - foodappsolution1- solution for the first problem

+### Composition API

+- compapistart- start of the application, setup
+- compapisolution- end of the solution of the composition API challenge

 ## License